 Many of our clients are faced with the challenge of sustaining profitability while meeting client demands for greater value.
-To help these firms to maximize profitability, we conduct several client profitablity analyses each year.
+To help these firms stay on the right track and to maximize profitability, we conduct several client profitability analyses each year for these clients.

-Regardless of the results, some want a complete review down to the file and sometimes time entry level.
-Those seeking a full understanding soon learn to interpret the data and can immediately implement improvement actions.
-Others, however, don’t have or do not want to spend the time to appreciate their results entirely.
+Regardless of the results, some want a complete review down to the file level and sometimes time-entry level.
+Partners seeking a full understanding soon learn to interpret the data and can immediately implement improvement actions.
+Others, however, don’t have or don't want to spend the time appreciating the results entirely.

-It is important to provide self-motivated partners with the detailed information they need to manage their results.
-Partners who master the meaning of these data can implement corrective without further analysis.
+It is important to give self-motivated partners the detailed information they need to manage their results.
+Partners who master the meaning of these data can implement corrective actions without further analysis.

 In our experience, simple guidelines are most helpful.

-Many businesses, for example, develop pricing guidelines for use by employees.
+Many businesses, for example, develop pricing guidelines for employees to use.
 In these instances, employees can price goods or services without understanding the underlying pricing algorithms.
-This same approach can work in a law firm.
+This same approach holds true in a law firm.
 We suggest creating simple guidelines that partners can use to manage their practice.
 We can refer to this as a profitability cheat sheet.